 Lucky for us, we did not have -40 ° C all winter.
 The temperatures have continued to oscillate with a constant of -15 ° C during the day.
 But all it takes is a cloud, a ray of sunshine, for the wind to pick up for the so-called acceptable temperatures to become freezing!
 And believe us it happens very often!
 Not to mention that night falls early in the heart of winter (around 3:30 p.m.).

 Not to mention that it is important to differentiate the "Actual temperature" of the " felt temperature ".

-Our daily life in this cold management was therefore keep an eye on our thermometer (outside and inside temperature, humidity percentage,…), presence of wind and its orientation, maintains internal heat and suitable clothing both when we go out and when we stay inside the Airstream.
+Our daily life in this cold management was therefore keep an eye on our thermometer (exterior, interior temperature, percentage of humidity,…), presence of wind and its direction, maintenance of interior heat and suitable outfits both when we go out and when we stay inside the Airstream.

 As with life in a van, that's the key word, but here in Canada with extreme temperatures it makes even more sense.
 It should be understood that in -40 ° C and with 2 meters of snow some things are no longer feasible and therefore have to be plan ahead.
 It's hard when it's the first time that we spend a winter in Quebec to think of everything and anticipate everything, but we tried to the maximum with the wise advice of our friend Olivier, expatriate for several years and who has a few winters behind him.
 After several discussions and even if we have already experienced very negative temperatures, especially in a van, we realized that there, it could still be a step above and that clearly if we were not well prepared, the consequences could be dramatic!
 So let's get to the heart of the matter.